 Elan Valley Trail, Powys

-Discover tranquillity amid the drama of Elan Valley, a landscape of shimmering reservoirs, gushing rivers and wooded slopes that ring with birdsong.
-Elan Valley bike route and map.
+Discover tranquillity amid the drama of Elan Valley by bike, a landscape of shimmering reservoirs, gushing rivers and wooded slopes that ring with birdsong.

 Camel Trail, Cornwall

 Cycle alongside the River Camel, a route once traced by whistling Victorian steam trains.
 Race across the box girder bridge over Little Petherick Creek, where the Atlantic Coast Express once thundered by, bringing holidaymakers from London Waterloo to the Cornish coast.
 The verges are lined with foxgloves, red valerian and early purple orchids as you enjoy sweeping views across the rolling countryside to Tregunna Hill.

 From an old smugglers’ village to cave-dwelling hobgoblins and ‘the town that never was’, the Scarborough to Whitby stretch of coast offers a fascinating blend of history and legend, best explored by bike.